underhillanna/PhotosynQ-Documentation/help/_protocols_Save_a_Protocol.md

 If you have issues saving the protocol, make sure you check these things first:

 - [x] When a Protocol is finished, no warnings or errors are indicated.
-- [x] Make sure you have a name, description and catgory.
+- [x] Make sure you have a name, description and category.
 - [x] Check that the name is not already existing.